APYX Iron Condor Strategy

 What is a iron condor on APYX?

 A iron condor on APYX is the iron condor strategy applied to APYX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With APYX stock trading near $4.08, the strikes shown on this page are snapped to the nearest listed APYX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With APYX stock at $3.02 on the most recent close, the strikes shown on this page are snapped to the nearest listed APYX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are APYX iron condor max profit and max loss calculated?